Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Strong-field photon dynamics and spectral signatures of coherent quantum GD hairy black holes

 The integral in Eq. \eqref{eq: integral of the light deflection} is computed numerically due to the high complexity of the metric function.
 The results are shown in Fig. \ref{fig: light deflection plots}, where the light deflection angle $\Delta \phi_d = \Delta \phi - \pi$ is plotted in terms of the normalized impact parameter $b/R_{\rm M}$, with the influence of the hairy parameter $\alpha$.

-Fig. \ref{fig: light deflection plots} shows the light deflection angle as a function of the normalized impact parameter $b/R_{\rm M}$ for the coherent quantum GD hairy black hole, compared with the classical RN case.
-For fixed $R_{\rm s}/R_{\rm M}=0.1$, increasing the hairy parameter $\alpha$ slightly reduces the deflection angle at small impact parameters, while all curves sharply converge at large $b/R_{\rm M}$.
-The left and right panels indicate that a larger charge increases the deviation from the classical RN behavior in the strong-lensing regime.
+{ Fig. \ref{fig: light deflection plots} shows the light deflection angle as a function of the normalized impact parameter $b/R_{\rm M}$ for the coherent quantum GD hairy black hole, compared with the classical RN case, and the hairless coherent quantum RN solution.
+In both panels, the classical RN light deflection is almost indistinguishable from the deflection from the coherent quantum RN solution.
+Increasing the GD hair parameter $\alpha$ enhances the deflection angle at small impact parameters, primarily in the strong-deflection regime (small impact parameters), whereas all curves converge at large $b/R_{\rm M}$.
+The left and right panels indicate that a larger charge increases the deviation from the classical RN behavior in the strong-lensing regime.}

-The observational properties studied here reveal that the GD hair charge causes relevant deviations from both the purely coherent quantum black hole model of \cite{Antonelli:2025mcv} and the classical RN black hole.
+The observational properties studied here reveal that the GD hair charge yields relevant deviations from both the purely coherent quantum black hole model of \cite{Antonelli:2025mcv} and the classical RN black hole.
 This implies that astrophysical observations may be used to test the coherent quantum GD hairy black hole model.